-Cory Doctorow is a Canadian blogger, journalist and science fiction author who serves as co-editor of the blog Boing Boing.
-He is an activist in favor of liberalizing copyright laws and a proponent of the Creative Commons organization, using some of their licenses for his books.
-He is the author of Down and Out in the Magic Kingdom and Little Brother.blog: craphound.com
+Cory Doctorow is a Canadian-British blogger, journalist, and science fiction author who serves as co-editor of the blog Boing Boing.
+He is an activist in favor of liberalising copyright laws and a proponent of the Creative Commons organization, using some of their licenses for his books.
+He is the author of Down and Out in the Magic Kingdom and Little Brother.
+From Wikipedia, the free encyclopedia

 “Intellectual Property” is one of those ideologically loaded terms that can cause an argument just by being uttered.
 The term wasn’t in widespread use until the sixties, when it was adopted by the World Intellectual Property Organization (WIPO), a trade body that later attained exalted status as a UN specialized agency.
 WIPO’s case for using the term is easy to understand: “people who’ve had their property stolen” are a lot more sympathetic in the public imagination than “industrial entities who’ve had the contours of their regulatory monopolies violated,” the latter being the more common way of talking about infringement before the ascendancy of “intellectual property” as a term of art.

 Does it matter what we call it?
 Property, after all, is a useful, well-understood concept in law and custom, the kind of thing that a punter can get his head around without too much thinking.

 That’s entirely true−and it’s exactly why the phrase “intellectual property” is, at root, a dangerous euphemism that leads us to all sorts of faulty reasoning about knowledge.
 Faulty ideas about knowledge are troublesome at the best of times, but they’re deadly to any country trying to make a transition to a “knowledge economy.”